flip100coins/Writing/dwarf fortress/Journey through Dwarf fortress.md

 11.6.23

 I have been playing dwarf fortress with FPS observation.
 My population reached 50 dwarfs without any lagging.
 But after it reached 80 there's a bit of lagging, although my FPS is above 80 which is playable in my opinion.
 My goal is to have a 100 dwarfs population and have a FPS above 80 without game alteration.
-But if I can't have that, 100 dwarfs population with and 80 FPS with temperture and weather is also fine with me.
+But if I can't have that, 100 dwarfs population with and 80 FPS with some game alteration that won't have a big impact on the game is also fine with me.

 12.6.23

 My computer fail to run dwarf fortress with 100 dwarfs and above 80 FPS.
-But lucky, it manage to run 100 dwarfs and 95 FPS with temperture and weather alteration.
+But lucky, it manage to run 100 dwarfs and 95 FPS with temperature and weather alteration.

+***